Background

 Tom Storey – Pupil Supervisor

-I joined New Park Court Chambers in March 2020, and in the relatively short time since then I have supervised the pupillage of Chambers’ most recent tenant, Gabrielle Wilks.
+I joined New Park Court Chambers in March 2020, and in the relatively short time since then I have supervised the pupillage of one of Chambers’ most recent tenants, Gabrielle Wilks.

 In my opinion, New Park Court Chambers offers pupils an unrivalled opportunity to learn and develop at the very start of their professional journey.
 All pupils are supervised by the same supervisor(s) throughout the whole of their pupillage; the continuity this provides enables a close working relationship to develop between a pupil and supervisor(s) over the course of a year.
 Where there are two pupil supervisors, pupils are encouraged – so far as is possible – to spend an equal amount of time with both supervisors during their first six months, which means that they get to see different styles of advocacy and to discuss issues arising from cases with two different members of chambers.
 Where supervisors are being led, pupils benefit from the opportunity to witness some of the very best advocates performing at the top of their game.